agilly/lao_bytecode/lao_messages_app_variable_width/README (Understanding_preprocess_string.py).md

 ## Strengths and Weaknesses
 ### Strengths
 * **Robust Unicode Handling**: This script handles complex Unicode characters like those in Lao script, ensuring they're correctly segmented and displayed as single units using the `grapheme` library.
 * **Memory Efficiency**: It's highly memory-efficient for embedded systems.
-By creating a unique character set and representing strings as numerical indices, we significantly reduces the amount of data the device needs to store.
+By creating a unique character set and representing strings as numerical indices, we significantly reduce the amount of data the device needs to store.
 * **Flexible Input Methods**: Input strings can be provided by either loading them from a CSV file or by typing them in interactively through the terminal.
 * **Direct C++ Integration**: The script directly outputs a C++ header file, streamlining the process of using the pre-processed text.